Supervisory Board

 Nominating & Corporate Governance Committee

-The Nominating & Corporate Governance Committee consists of three Supervisory Board Members: Mr. van de Aast (Chair), Mr. Hartman and Ms. Vergouw.
+The Nominating & Corporate Governance Committee consists of two Supervisory Board Members: Mr. van de Aast (Chair) and Ms. Vergouw.

 The task of the Nominating & Corporate Governance Committee is to assist the Supervisory Board with respect to the nomination of the Board of Management and the Supervisory Board and the oversight of development policies for senior management, as well as the Company’s corporate governance policies.